About Kristin Conlon, Psy.D.

 I take a curious, collaborative, and active approach to therapy.
 Humor shows up naturally when it fits.
 Therapy with me tends to be a place where clients feel seen, can slow down, tune into parts of themselves they often overlook.

-I’m also influenced by Eastern philosophy, which shows up in an emphasis on being mindful/present in the moment, relating with more self-compassion, and learning to navigate change more flexibly.
+I’m also influenced by Eastern philosophy, which shows up in an emphasis on being mindful/present in the moment, relating with more self-compassion, and adapting to change with more flexibility.

 A Bit More About Me: